Journey to the West: Synopsis

-The novel has 100 chapters that can be divided into four unequal parts.
+First Part

 The first part, which includes chapters 1–7, is a self-contained introduction to the main story.
 It deals entirely with the earlier exploits of Sun Wukong, a monkey born from a stone nourished by the Five Elements, who learns the art of the Tao, 72 polymorphic transformations, combat, and secrets of immortality, and whose guile and force earns him the name Qitian Dasheng (齐天大圣 (齊天大聖)), or "Great Sage Equal to Heaven."
 His powers grow to match the forces of all of the Eastern (Taoist) deities, and the prologue culminates in Sun's rebellion against Heaven, during a time when he garnered a post in the celestial bureaucracy.
-Hubris proves his downfall when the Buddha manages to trap him under a mountain, sealing it with a talisman for five hundred years.
+Hubris proves his downfall when the Buddha manages to trap him under a mountain, sealing it with a talisman for 500 years.
+His given name loosely means "Monkey Awakened to Emptiness (Śūnyatā)", and appears right away in chapter 13 and becomes Tang Sanzang's first disciple in the journey.
+The most intelligent, the most powerful, and the most violent of the disciples, he is constantly reproved for his violence by Tang Sanzang.
+Ultimately, he can only be controlled by a magic gold ring that Guanyin has placed around his head, which causes him unbearable headaches when Sanzang chants the Ring Tightening Mantra.
+In the story, Wukong is an allegorical representation of the human mind and thought and impulse, and is often nicknamed the "Monkey mind".